rachelm-ar/NTS-Processing/README.md

 ## [Functionality](#contents)

+Notes:
+Inputs and Outputs in *italics* are optional.

 #### [Lookups](#contents)
 A unique procedure has been implemented to swiftly add or adjust lookups.
 A lookup in this context refers to adding new variables to the classified build based on variables available within the unclassified build.
 This section explains the format of a csv lookup input to allow you to create your own lookups.
 A detailed explanation with an example is provided within the NTS Processing Code Note.